alexk99/the_router/border_bgp_service_provider_1.md

 # TheRouter as a border router in a service provider network

-TheRouter as a border router in a service provider network One of several border router running under linux was replaced by TheRouter since there were not enough resources to handle current traffic uning Linux kernel.
+One of several border router running under linux was replaced by TheRouter since there were not enough resources to handle current traffic uning Linux kernel.
 TheRouter installed even on a very cheap hardware now forwards traffic without any problem.

 TheRouter is connected to a core switch using LACP link aggregation port (4x10G) and forwards traffic between several VLANs according to the routing table